 The colors in the original photo file in RGB have not been able to be converted to similar colors in CMYK.
-YOu can view this in Photoshop and the unconverted colors look gray.
+You can view this in Photoshop and the unconverted colors will appear as gray.

 The assemblage of all the necessary elements required to complete a page.

 A file format that provides an electronic image of text or text and graphics that looks like a printed document.

 Standard of measurement, 1/6 inch.
 1 pica = 12 points 72 points = 1 inch

 Refers to what happens to images or graphics that are not high enough resolution.
 The edges become jagged.